 Since 1996, through developing a close association with Cothill House, Mowden has had the good fortune to be able to make use of the Château de Sauveterre, near Toulouse, where children in Year 7 (11 – 12 year olds) spend time in the Spring Term.
 At the Château, pupils are offered a unique opportunity to improve their written and oral French, as well as to develop personally and socially by acting as guests and hosts whilst living in France.
 The fine weather, delicious food and small numbers ensure that each individual is able to grow academically and socially.
-The term at Sauveterre is generally regarded to be one of the high points of a Mowden pupil’s prep school life, giving them the self-assurance to approach the final year with a maximum of confidence.
+Their time at Sauveterre is generally regarded to be one of the high points of a Mowden pupil’s prep school life, giving them the self-assurance to approach the final year with a maximum of confidence.

 At Sauveterre, the children are taught a full range of subjects entirely in French from the day they arrive.
 They study all subjects with a specific French slant, so History lessons for example introduce the pupils to major elements and events of French history, whilst Civilisation lessons allow discussion of the way the French state operates politically and practically.
 French literature, poetry and drama are all studied; all children act in end of term plays and many perform in concerts for the benefit of local friends and staff.
 Music, dance and sports are all taught by French teachers.
 The core subjects of Maths and English are maintained throughout the term away and are taught in English.

 Boarding life at Sauveterre is organised by English staff, who tend to all the pastoral, health and welfare issues of the children.
 The food is prepared by an excellent team of French cooks, who introduce French cuisine to the children in a friendly but interesting manner.

 French is taught in structured classes by teachers who are experts at teaching French as a second language to beginners or competent linguists alike.